 Parents were scrambling to feed their children.
 Our school adapted quickly to provide lunches, but with no school buses for transportation, working parents had no way to get their kids to our school to pick up meals.

 The places kids usually went to access free Wi-Fi, like McDonald's, closed their dining rooms.
 While our schools provide laptops, many students were unable to participate virtually because they didn't have Internet access at home.

 Kids were home alone, often caring for younger siblings while their parents worked to make ends meet.

 And after over 2+ years, these building circumstances have taken a toll on young people’s education, social connection and mental health.

 Many of the kids I teach are struggling to keep up in school, and their learning gaps were already consistently more pronounced after breaks from the school year, such as summer.
 We’re just now beginning to see how multiple interrupted years of schooling and supports are effecting today’s young people.

 Someone recently asked me what happens to the kids who already have learning gaps when schools close and don't reopen for months.
 My answer is that the gaps keep widening.
 The inequities continue deepening.

 That's why Boys & Girls Clubs are so crucial.

 Of all of the kids I teach, the ones who attend our local Boys & Girls Club are the most engaged in class.
 They are the students who step up to help other kids.
 They volunteer.
 They continue to turn in their schoolwork on time, even while home alone and sometimes caring for siblings.

-With kids out of school and educational gaps widening, your donation to the Boys & Girls Clubs of America will help Clubs across the country keep doing whatever it takes to ensure every child has equal access to the resources, trusted mentors and safe learning environments necessary to ensure a great future.
+With educational gaps widening and youth mental health needs growing, your donation to the Boys & Girls Clubs of America will help Clubs across the country keep doing whatever it takes to ensure every child has equal access to the resources, trusted mentors and safe learning environments necessary to ensure a great future.